zk-bankai/soulforge/applications/zk-firma-digital.md

 -  **Description:**

-Verifiable Credential Signature: Enable users to sign voting data formatted as VC (JSON).
+**Verifiable Credential Signature**: Enable users to sign voting data formatted as VC (JSON).
-Signature Validation: Validate the signed voting data and citizen’s signature to confirm authenticity and eligibility.
+**Signature Validation**: Validate the signed voting data and citizen’s signature to confirm authenticity and eligibility.
-CIRCOM vote privacy: add circuits to validate the user ability to emit votes in a proposal and then allow them to vote in an anonymous way.
+**CIRCOM vote privacy**: add circuits to validate the user ability to emit votes in a proposal and then allow them to vote in an anonymous way.

 -  **FTE (Full-Time Equivalent):** 1 FTE.